Proinsias Mac Airt: Founding the PIRA

 Having retired at some earlier point Mac Airt returned to the republican movement in 1969, throwing his lot in with the newly established Provisional Irish Republican Army (PIRA) and their political arm Provisional Sinn Féin.
 Indeed, in early 1970 his Padraig Pearse cumann, which he set up in the Clonard area of the Falls Road, was the first branch of Provisional Sinn Féin established in Belfast and proved central to the growth of the dissident party in the city.
 In August 1970 Mac Airt was appointed editor of the Belfast-based Republican News, succeeding Jimmy Steele who had died soon after being appointed editor.
 Despite his advancing age Mac Airt also became involved in the gun battles that raged between the republicans from Falls and loyalists from the neighbouring Shankill Road.
 As a consequence Mac Airt became one of the leaders of the nascent PIRA in Belfast.
 Mac Airt was publicly named as a leading republican by General Anthony Farrar-Hockley who had commanded the British Army present during the clashes and with whom Mac Airt had held failed negotiations at the scene of conflict.
 He served as Adjutant to Billy McKee, who was first commander of the Provisional IRA Belfast Brigade.
 According to Brendan Hughes Mac Airt's Kane Street home doubled as Belfast Brigade headquarters at this early stage in the movement's history.

-On 15 April 1971 Mac Airt, along with Billy McKee, was arrested by the British Army when found in possession of a hand gun.
+On 15 April 1971 Mac Airt, along with Billy McKee, was arrested by the British Army when found in possession of a handgun.
 Both men were sentenced under the Explosive Substances Act 1883 and sent to Crumlin Road Gaol.
 In the prison the two men were recognised as the leaders of the republican prisoners, a role held by Gusty Spence on the loyalist side.
 Mac Airt and McKee co-operated informally with Spence to maintain order until they agreed to establish an official Camp Council.
 The make-up of this group saw Mac Airt and McKee representing the PIRA, Spence and an associate identified only as "Robert" representing the Ulster Volunteer Force and Ned McCreery and James Craig as Ulster Defence Association delegates, with members of the Official IRA and Irish National Liberation Army eventually added.